-By 1910, he had promoted several Gotch matches and even emerged as George Hackenschmidt’s manager.
+By 1910, he promoted several Gotch matches and became George Hackenschmidt’s manager.

 Does this not remind you of boxing promoter Don King who often represented several boxers on a card?

 The press wasn’t buying the legitimacy of Gotch’s matches against Dr. Roller or Hackenschmidt’s against wrestler Jess Westergaard, whom he had been feuding with at the time.
-The press sensed that these questionable bouts were leading to an inevitable Gotch versus Hackenschmidt rematch.
+The press sensed that these questionable bouts led to an inevitable Gotch versus Hackenschmidt rematch.

 They were spot on.